-We received two (2) written comments from our wholesale customers, one (1) from an end user of a wholesale customer, and two (2) comments submitted to the email address.
+We received two (2) written comments from our wholesale customers, one (1) from an end user of a wholesale customer, two (2) comments submitted to the email address, and one addressed to NPPD's Board of Directors.
 Overall, there was not as much interest in the IRP vs. the Board's Strategic Directive 05, Carbon Reduction Strategy based on the responses and feedback.
 One may surmise by this that the results of the IRP generally matched the expectation of NPPD's customers.